thompsdk/Fire-Contain-Prob-Viz/README.md

 This code snippet provides a simple enhanced visualization for the suppression model of Hirsch over time as a fire grows in size and intensity.
 A provision for multiple fuel types is provided.
 This visualization also supports the comparison of natural (unmodified) fuels as compared to thinned or otherwise modified fuels with a lower spread rate and intensity.

 This code repository supports the fuels management decision-making process as it relates to initial suppression likelihood, which is a highly non-linear effect over time.

+Examples of the application of this are shown in the attached pdf, which is fire behaviour modelling in boreal black spruce stands using the FIRETEC model (https://www.mdpi.com/2571-6255/3/2/18)

+Note that the suppression likelihood model from Hirsch used here is only one example of suppression likelihood, and is only applicable for boreal conifer stands.
+Other suppression models for additional fuel types can be substituted by the user.